Retail Food Industry Logistics Hospitality Service & Cloud

 Self-payment stations can be added without the need to switch out existing POS system

-The 5600 Series, including a new-generation label printer with user-friendliness, was released.
+The "5600 Series", including a new-generation label printer with user-friendliness, was released.

 The Universal Design (UD) user-friendly font was implemented.